 Administration and programme management were found to be well structured.
 There is a strong management plan in the whole Academy, which has a strong vision for the future of the educational experience that wishes to offer to its students.
-The MA programme in Design is lead by an enthusiastic professional, who is well supported by faculty and students as well as the social and professional partners.
+The MA programme in Fashion Design is lead by an enthusiastic professional, who is well supported by faculty and students as well as the social and professional partners.

 Facilities and generally physical resources including studios, laboratories, workshops and the library were found to be of a very good standard.
-There seems to be a great improvement in the last 3 years with the acquisition of the new building for the Design Department as well as all the equipment and the reorganization of the workshops that have been added to the benefit of all students across all departments.
+There seems to be a great improvement in the last 3 years with the acquisition of the new building for the Fashion Design Department as well as all the equipment and the reorganization of the workshops that have been added to the benefit of all students across all departments.
+An addition of state-of-the art production equipment and computer-aided design (CAD) suites in the textiles area will add a better educational experience to fashion design students.
 Continuous enhancement and improvements must always be on the agenda of the Academy matching the development of new technologies and the industrial evolution.

-Generally speaking the MA programme in Design is at a very favourable stage; a stage where there is great potential, and real new niche to turn the department into a centre of excellence in Design education.
+Generally speaking the MA programme in Fashion Design is at a very favourable stage; a stage where there is great potential, and real new niche to turn the department into a centre of excellence in Design education.
 The Academy through its senior management, the teaching faculty as well as everyone involved in these programmes, need to make a point of exploiting all possibilities in pushing towards this goal.